-NFL Championship Sunday is nearly here, and it’s time to review the available rushing player props for this week’s NFL slate of games.
+We’re counting down the hours until the Super Bowl, and it’s time to review the available Super Bowl props for running backs.
 Player props are available at top US sportsbooks, including rushing props for RBs and QBs.
 Find the best NFL RB rushing props below using our props search tool.

 Search NFL RB rushing props